saawsm/SW22/README.md

 Gerbers are created for use with JLCPCB.
 P&P POS files untested/missing (since I assemble the PCBs myself).

 ## Firmware
-The firmware is open source and written in C/C++.
-You can find the source code in the [swef](https://github.com/saawsm/swef) and [swx](https://github.com/saawsm/swx) repositories.
+The firmware is open source and written in C. You can find the source code in the [swef](https://github.com/saawsm/swef) and [swx](https://github.com/saawsm/swx) repositories.
 Precompiled firmware for the SW22 can be found in the [releases](https://github.com/saawsm/SW22/releases) (for the absolute latest firmware, compile it from source).

 ## License
 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, available at